Gruel: Etymology

 The Old Norse word grautr, meaning "coarse-ground grain", gives way to the Icelandic grautur, Faroese greytur, Norwegian grøt (nynorsk graut), Danish grød, and the Swedish and Elfdalian gröt, all meaning porridge, of which gruel is a subtype.

-The German "Grießmehl", ground grain, and Dutch "griesmeel", are compounded cognates to the English grist and mill.
+The German "Grießmehl", ground grain, and Dutch "griesmeel", are compounded cognates to the English grist and meal.

 In fiction

 In the English-speaking world, gruel is remembered as the food of the child workhouse inmates in Charles Dickens's Industrial Revolution novel Oliver Twist (1838); the workhouse was supplied with "an unlimited supply of water" and "small quantities of oatmeal".
-When Oliver asks the master of the workhouse for some more, he is struck a blow on the head for doing so.
+When Oliver asks the master of the workhouse for some more, he is struck with a blow on the head for doing so.
 The "small saucepan of gruel" waiting upon Ebenezer Scrooge's hob in Dickens's 1843 novel A Christmas Carol emphasizes how miserly Scrooge is.
-Gruel is also Mr. Woodhouse's preferred and offered dish in Jane Austen's Emma (1816) often to comic or sympathetic effect.
+Gruel is also Mr. Woodhouse's preferred and offered dish in Jane Austen's Emma (1816), often to comic or sympathetic effect.
 References to gruel in popular culture today continue to refer to miserly or starvation conditions, such as Gemma Collins in Celebrity Big Brother 17 (2016), who was denied food for gruel.